 Where economy is a great object, and where rich dishes are not desired, the following is an admirable mode of mashing potatoes: Boil them till thoroughly done, having added a handful of salt to the water, then dry them well, and with two forks placed back to back beat the whole up until no lumps are left.
 If done rapidly, potatoes thus cooked are extremely light and digestible.

-ES.--Boil in a saucepan without lid, with only sufficient water to cover them; more would spoil them, as the potatoes contain much water, and it requires to be expelled.
+HOW TO BOIL POTATOES.--Boil in a saucepan without lid, with only sufficient water to cover them; more would spoil them, as the potatoes contain much water, and it requires to be expelled.
 When the water nearly boils pour it off, and add cold water, with a good portion of salt.

 The cold water sends the heat from the surface to the center of the potato, and makes it mealy.
 Boiling with a lid on often produces cracking.